Population Dynamics of Free-roaming cats: managing outdoor cat colonies to meet your goals

 "How many free-roaming cats do we need to reach to stabilize, reduce or eventually eliminate a specific population?"

-TNR programs certainly make a difference for the cats that they reach.
-However, the question above is one that many involved in Trap-Neuter-Return (TNR) programs are asking as they set and strive to achieve goals to impact the population of cats at the colony or community level.
+Trap-Neuter-Return (TNR) programs certainly make a difference for the cats that they reach.
+However, the question above is one that many involved in TNR programs are asking as they set and strive to achieve goals to impact the population of cats at the colony or community level.

 "What difference can a multi-year contraceptive make?"

-This question is a critical one for ACC&D. We are striving to understand if a promising contraceptive for cats, used in the field and very affordable, could be a useful tool for TNR programs.
+This question is a critical one for ACC&D. We are striving to understand if an affordable, multi-year contraceptive, able to be applied in the field, could be a useful tool for TNR programs.
 We discovered that there is a lot that’s not understood about how to achieve the greatest impact with surgery-based TNR.
 We assume that permanent sterilization (surgical or non), removal of animals, and multi-year contraceptives will have different impacts.
 We know that free-roaming cats have, on average, much shorter lifespans than pets – so just how long must fertility control last to benefit a colony of cats?

 We learned that the wildlife field has more sophisticated software than has been used before to understand cat populations.
 So we convened a team (see below) that includes experts in wildlife conservation, free-roaming cat welfare, feline behavior, and TNR.